How to Clean Retainers

 - For the deep grooves, use a cotton swab to clean the ridges.

-- For soaking your retainer in a denture or retainer cleaner it’s best to ask your dentist if it’s okay first.
+- For soaking in a denture or retainer cleaner, it’s best to ask your dentist if that’s okay first.
 If everything is good, mix a cup of warm water with a cleaner tablet and follow the rest of the package instructions for how long to soak.

-If any debris on your retainer won’t come off, take it to your dentist or orthodontist and they can use special solutions and a tool that will remove stubborn particles stuck on your retainer.
+If any debris doesn’t come off, take it to your dentist or orthodontist, and they can use special solutions and a tool to remove stubborn particles.

 - Then hold the end of the floss and have the other end attached to the threader.